People often ask me how to instill the principles that Sandy and I teach in their children.

 To your success,

 P.S.
-Our next Paradigm Shift Seminar is happening May 4th – 6th.
+Our next Paradigm Shift Seminar is coming up soon.
 People bring their children to our events all the time, and I can’t think of a more important seminar for children to attend.
 It will be such a powerful thing for you to do together.
 Get more details here.